-Number and percent of waiver member records reviewed (denominator) with an appropriately completed and signed freedom of choice form that specified choice was offered between/among waiver services and providers (numerator).
+Number and percent of member records reviewed with a completed and signed freedom of choice form that specified choice was offered between/among services and providers.
+Numerator: Number of member records reviewed with a completed and signed freedom of choice form that specified choice was offered between/among services and providers.
+Denominator: Total number of waiver member records reviewed.